 M is for Mt Keira.

-Mt Keira and Mt Kembla although not mighty alps, dominate the Illawarra Escarpment.
+Mt Keira and Mt Kembla although not mighty alps dominant the Illawarra Escarpment.
 These landforms are of considerable significance to the local Dharawal people, who refer to Mt Kembla as the men’s mountain and Mt Keira as the women’s mountain.

 Mt Keira is a small residential suburb on the side of Mt Keira itself.
 This flat peak of mostly sandstone rises 434 M above sea level.
 Only 460 families call Mt Keira home, but it is a very popular recreational venue for visitors and locals alike.
 There is a charming picnic ground at Byarong Park which is also one of the trailheads for the Mt Keira Ring Track.
 In addition to this walking track, there are few sidetracks and other mountain bike tracks which are well used.